Harold C And Marilyn A Hohbach Foundation

 Grant Programs

 The foundation supports projects across multiple program areas with no fixed grant cycles or specific application deadlines publicly disclosed.
-Recent grants have ranged from $10,000 to $3,800,000.
+According to its tax filing, the foundation "only makes contributions to preselected charitable organizations and doesn't accept unsolicited applications for funds."

 Priority Areas